 Apart from that - and as in the last years -, we are looking for submissions addressing one or more of the following topics, subjects, and contexts (or related ones):

 Paper submission and reviewing for this workshop will be electronic via EasyChair.
-The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before June 1, 2018.
-Abstracts are due on on or before May 25, 2018.
+The papers should be written in English, following the Springer LNCS format, and be submitted in either PDF or in HTML on or before June 8, 2018 (extended).
+Abstracts are due on on or before June 3, 2018 (extended).
 All deadlines are midnight Hawaii time.

 The following types of contributions are welcome.
 The recommended page length is given in brackets.
 There is no strict page limit but the length of a paper should be commensurate with its contribution.